La Lupa (Swiss singer): Career

-She made a USA tour in 1993, during which she performed in New York and Washington, and she also had performances in Stockholm, Paris, Kyiv, Napoli, Venice, Cairo and Amsterdam.
+She made a US tour in 1993, during which she performed in New York and Washington, and she also had performances in Stockholm, Paris, Kyiv, Napoli, Venice, Cairo and Amsterdam.
 In 1992 she performed at the EXPO'92 in Seville.
 Freshness, fusion of soul and core, ingenuity, and juxtaposed cultural richness are traits mentioned by commentators to describe La Lupa's art.
 La Lupa's own definition of happiness is: "Happiness is when the struggle for life turns into the dance of life."

 Media

 A documentary about her life, directed by Lucienne Lanaz, was released in 1999.
 Interviews with the artist from the Neue Zürcher Zeitung (2018) and the Italian National Radio (2021) are available online.